wutaiqiang/GER-WSDM2023/README.md

 ### Data Preprocess

-For Zeshel and other entity linking dataset, please follow [this](https://github.com/facebookresearch/BLINK?_blank) to get them.
+For Zeshel and other entity linking dataset, please follow <a href="https://github.com/facebookresearch/BLINK" target="_blank"> this </a> to get them.
 Put the data into folder: data/zeshel/blink_format  data/zeshel/documents.
 When training, we will preprocess the data for the first time and reuse the cache after that.
 The preprocess may take a while.

-Also, you can download the processed data via [this](https://pan.baidu.com/s/1hWIKYPVFqn0zxCJWwJlLgQ?pwd=y41r?_blank) directly.
+Also, you can download the processed data via <a href="https://pan.baidu.com/s/1hWIKYPVFqn0zxCJWwJlLgQ?pwd=y41r" target="_blank"> this </a> directly.

 ### Entity Retrival